zcox10/template_ds_setup/README.md

 Navigate to [Import a Repo](https://github.com/new/import) on GitHub to create a new repository.
 Use this repository as the imported repo, https://github.com/zcox10/template_ds_setup.
 You'll be able to give the repo a unique name and clone to your local machine.

 # Using the Repo
 Once you have cloned the git repository to your local machine, add any requirement packages you want your repo to have within the `/binder/requirements.txt` file.
+A Dockerfile will run sourced from `jupyter/datascience-notebook` and will additionally add any packages within your `requirements.txt` file.
+You can read more about Jupyter Docker Stacks and `jupyter/datascience-notebook` [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/).

 Afterwards, push your changes to GitHub.
 Finally, run this command: